joshmmartin44/ina228_driver/README.md

 * Builds in SEGGER Embedded Studio; porting notes are in the header comments.
 * Endian-correct for all 16 / 24 / 40-bit registers (MSB-first per datasheet).

 _No guarantees.
-Pull requests welcome but merges not promised._
+Pull requests welcome but merges aren’t promised._